-Notice that only records with a date in 2018 appear in the results.
+Notice that only records with a date in 2031 appear in the results.

-- 12. Choose File→Save or click the Save button on the Quick Access toolbar. - 13.
-Save the query as Invoices2018 and then close it.
+- 12. Choose File \rightarrow Save. - 13.
+Save the query as Invoices2031 and then close it.

 Sorting, Showing, and Limiting Results

 The query grid contains a Sort row that lets you sort the query results.
 At times you may also want to use fields to specify criteria but may not want those fields to be displayed in the query results.
 This can be accomplished by unchecking the Show box for the desired field(s).